Running Quantum Computers in Discovery Mode: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work we have proposed a novel functioning mode of quantum-computing platforms in conjunction with classical optimization and learning techniques, which we called ``discovery mode''.
+In this work we have proposed and demonstrated a novel functioning mode of quantum-computing platforms in conjunction with classical optimization and learning techniques, which we called ``discovery mode".

 As summarized in Fig.~\ref{fig:toc}, this approach hinges on the design of ``interest functions'', i.e., functions sensitive to conjectured features in data collected from parametrized quantum dynamics.

-Classical optimization of this interest function over the parameters drives the search of (ideally yet unknown) instances of quantum many-body dynamics exhibiting the conjectured interesting feature.
-The inverse-problem nature of this approach and the heuristic aspect of the search for conjectured phenomena represent the main divide between discovery-mode quantum experiments and existing hybrid quantum-classical variational techniques~\cite{cerezo2021variation_review, Bharti2022Noisy}, which target, for example, the ground state of a specific Hamiltonian.
+Classical optimization of the interest function over the parameters drives the search through a space of experimentally realizable quantum evolutions, with the aim of identifying concrete new and possibly unknown unitary instances exhibiting features abstractly defined in the interest function.

+The inverse-problem nature of this approach and the heuristic aspect of the search for conjectured features represent the main divide between discovery-mode quantum experiments and existing hybrid quantum-classical variational techniques~\cite{cerezo2021variation_review, Bharti2022Noisy}, which target, for example, the ground state of a specific Hamiltonian.
 In common with previous hybrid schemes, quantum computing resources provide input data for classical optimization, which feeds updated parameters back into the quantum device in an iterative learning loop.

-In this paper we have focused on providing evidence that an unbiased use of quantum computers in discovery mode would have led to important breakthroughs in quantum many-body dynamics, such as the discovery of genuine non-equilibrium phase of matters (DTC) and of maximally chaotic quantum evolutions (dual-unitary circuits).
-The counterfactual discovery routes presented here are completely different from the historical ones, found in 2016 and 2019, respectively.
-Interestingly, in both cases, the approach presented here naturally suggests ways forward for further investigation.
-Such proposals may potentially give rise to the first examples of authentic discoveries enabled by quantum-computing resources in combination with our systematic approach.
+The examples studied in this work provide evidence that an unbiased use of quantum computers in discovery mode can lead to important breakthroughs in quantum many-body dynamics without explicit prior knowledge of their microscopic realization.
+In particular, we demonstrated the possibility of the discovery of genuine non-equilibrium phases of matter (such as DTCs) and of maximally chaotic quantum evolutions (dual-unitary circuits).
+The counterfactual discovery routes presented here are completely different from the historical discovery routes, found in 2016 and 2019, respectively - the examples here rediscovered the physics with approaches that had minimal encoding of the outcome.
+We were able to demonstrate the optimization scheme for the DTC example on a superconducting quantum processor with up to 36 qubits showing the feasibility of the protocol in real noisy devices.